Galapagos Islands Vacations: everything you should know before booking

 The cost per person per ride is 25 USD to 30 USD.
 The boat owners decide the price, although the tickets are sold by the various travel agents that you find all around the islands.

-It is advisable to book your ride a few days in advance in the high season.
+It is advisable to book your ride a few days in advance during the high season.
 In the low season, even one day before is safe, but it’s better to book everything as soon as you know your itinerary, to be on the safe side.
 As I mentioned before, you must have all your hotel reservations booked ahead of time anyway.

 SCHEDULE

-There are two rides per day one in the morning around 6 or 7 am depending on the island, and one in the afternoon around 2 pm.
-We thought that the afternoon ride would be choppier but it’s not true, it all depends on the currents and the weather conditions.
+There are two rides per day, one in the morning around 6 or 7 am, depending on the island, and one in the afternoon around 2 pm.
+We thought that the afternoon ride would be choppier, but it’s not true; it all depends on the currents and the weather conditions.

 All the islands connect via Santa Cruz.
 You cannot travel from Isabela to San Cristobal directly.
-So for example, if this is your itinerary you will need to take the boat in the morning from Isabela to Santa Cruz and the one in the afternoon from Santa Cruz to San Cristobal.
+So, for example, if this is your itinerary, you will need to take the boat in the morning from Isabela to Santa Cruz and the one in the afternoon from Santa Cruz to San Cristobal.
 This is what we did at least.

 SEA MOTION SICKNESS: TIPS